 The Company Secretary is accountable to the Board and her main duty is to ensure that all company secretarial procedures are followed by the Corporation and the Board.
-In addition, the Company Secretary also ensures that Board papers are provided to Directors in a timely and comprehensive manner prior to each Board meeting and the Annual General Meeting of the Corporation.
-Directors have free access to the advice and services of the Company Secretary concerning corporate governance matters, and she provides guidance to Directors to make appropriate declarations to avoid conflicts of interest.
+In addition, the Company Secretary also ensures that Board papers are provided to Directors in a timely and comprehensive manner prior to each Board meeting.
+Directors have free access to the advice and services of the Company Secretary concerning corporate governance matters, and the Company Secretary provides guidance to Directors for making appropriate declarations to avoid conflicts of interest.

-The Board meeting schedule for 2011 was provided to Directors in advance to facilitate Directors' attendance at Board meetings.
-Board papers are generally sent to Directors at least seven days before the relevant Board meeting so that Directors could be properly briefed before the Board meeting.
-Board papers typically contained comprehensive background and/ or explanatory information about the subject matters and included supporting documents, analyses, research findings, projections, budgets and forecasts, where appropriate.
-However, any Director adjudged to have a conflict of interest in the subject matter under discussion in a Board paper would not be provided with the relevant Board paper.
+The schedule for 2013 Board meetings was provided to Directors in advance to facilitate Directors' attendance at Board meetings.
+The Code requires that Board papers should generally be sent to Directors at least seven days before the relevant Board meeting so that Directors could be properly briefed before the Board meeting.
+Board papers typically contain comprehensive background and/or explanatory information about the subject matters and include supporting documents, analyses, research findings, projections, budgets and forecasts, where appropriate.
+However, any Director adjudged to have a conflict of interest in the subject matter with respect to an agenda item for the Board meeting will not be provided with the relevant Board paper.

-All the minutes of Board meetings are generally taken in sufficient detail, including the matters considered, decisions reached, concerns raised by Directors and dissenting views expressed at the meetings.
-All minutes of Board meetings and Audit Committee meetings are kept by the Company Secretary and made available for inspection by any Director, except as regards any materials with respect to an agenda item in which that Director is perceived to have a conflict of interest, in such case, the relevant Board papers and Board minutes would be withheld from such Director.
+All the minutes of Board meetings and Audit Committee meetings are generally taken in sufficient detail, including the matters considered, decisions reached, concerns raised by Directors and dissenting views expressed at the meetings.
+All minutes of Board meetings and Audit Committee meetings are kept by the Company Secretary and made available for inspection by any Director, except as regards any materials with respect to an agenda item in which that Director is perceived to have a conflict of interest, in such case, the relevant papers and minutes would be withheld from such Director.